commoncrawl/cc-index-table/README.md

 ## Query the table in AWS Athena

-First, the table needs to be imported into Athena:
+First, the table needs to be imported into [AWS Athena]().
+In the Athena Query Editor:

+1. create a database `ccindex`: `CREATE DATABASE ccindex` and make sure that it's selected as "DATABASE"
-1. edit the "create table" statement ([flat](src/sql/athena/cc-index-create-table-flat.sql) or [nested](src/sql/athena/cc-index-create-table-nested.sql)) and add the correct table name and path to the Parquet/ORC data on `s3://`.
+2. edit the "create table" statement ([flat](src/sql/athena/cc-index-create-table-flat.sql) or [nested](src/sql/athena/cc-index-create-table-nested.sql)) and add the correct table name and path to the Parquet/ORC data on `s3://`.
 Execute the "create table" query.
-2. make Athena recognize the data partitions on `s3://`: `MSCK REPAIR TABLE 'ccindex';` (do not forget to adapt the table name).
-This step needs to be done again after new data partitions have been added.
+3. make Athena recognize the data partitions on `s3://`: `MSCK REPAIR TABLE ccindex` (do not forget to adapt the table name).
+This step needs to be repeated every time new data partitions have been added.

-A couple of sample queries are also provided:
+A couple of sample queries are also provided (for the flat schema):
 - count captures over partitions (crawls and subsets), get a quick overview how many pages are contained in the monthly crawl archives (and are also indexed in the table): [count-by-partition.sql](src/sql/examples/cc-index/count-by-partition.sql)
 - page/host/domain counts per top-level domain: [count-by-tld-page-host-domain.sql](src/sql/examples/cc-index/count-by-tld-page-host-domain.sql)
 - "word" count of